paraxialio/documentation/docs/elixir/started_bot.md

 `endpoint.ex`
 ```
   # plug RemoteIp                  # This plug is optional, only needed if you are behind a proxy
   plug Paraxial.AllowedPlug        # Determine if an incoming request is allowed based on ban list
   plug Paraxial.RecordPlug         # To record requests that do not match the router
   plug YourProjectNameWeb.Router   # Change to your own project name
   plug Paraxial.RecordPlug         # To record requests that did match the router
 ```

-Note that `plug Paraxial.RecordPlug` appearing twice is intentional,
+Note that `plug Paraxial.RecordPlug` appearing twice is intentional.

 Paraxial.io uses the value of `conn.remote_ip` for bot defense.
 If you are behind a proxy, every HTTP request will have the same IP.
 This can be fixed via the [RemoteIP](https://github.com/ajvondrak/remote_ip) plug.
 For example, `plug RemoteIp, headers: ["fly-client-ip"]` is specific to fly.io deployments.
 Your configuration may be different.